fdformula/MathlyLua/README.md

 ## Three important things you need to know:

-### 1. A mathly vector/matrix is in LUA a table (of tables), but a LUA table may not be a mathly vector/matrix.
+### 1. A mathly vector/matrix is a table (of tables), but a LUA table may not be a mathly vector/matrix.

 #### a.
 Examples
 ```